 Will You Fall Over When You Clip-in?

-Luckily there was a bus next to me which I used to keep myself from falling even though embarrassingly I landed right next to the drivers window.
-I don’t remember another incident, so sounds like I got off pretty lightly?!
+Luckily there was a bus next to me which I used to keep myself from falling even though embarrassingly I landed right next to the driver’s window.
+I don’t remember another incident, so it sounds like I got off pretty lightly?!

-Either way, I’m pretty sure that the whole clipping in and clipping out does get easier and will become second nature in no time at all!
+Either way, I’m pretty sure that the whole clipping in and clipping out does get easier and will become second nature for you in no time at all!

 And here’s a tip to avoid falling – as you’re coming to anything that might require a stop, unclip slightly earlier but keep your foot in place.
 That way if the lights change or the junction is clear for example you can just clip straight back in and get going.
 Sorted.